gmohmad/wbL1/README.md

 ### 5. What's the size of an empty struct (struct{}{})?
 0 bytes.

-### 6. Is there operator/method overloadinandg in Go?
+### 6. Is there operator/method overloading in Go?
 Nope.

 ### 7. In what order will map[int]int elements be displayed?